 Achieving this standard will require not simply increasing the resources available to pay for health and social care, but also changing the way these resources are used.
-In social care, for example, a combination of extractivist business models and reductive bio-medical care models has led in many EU countries to a race to the bottom in pay and conditions, leading to poor outcomes for both the givers and recipients of care.88
+In healthcare, it will challenge the increasing dominance of private pharmaceutical companies in the provision of healthcare services and the development of medicine.
+And in social care, it will challenge the combination of extractivist business models and reductive bio-medical care models has led in many EU countries to a race to the bottom in pay and conditions, leading to poor outcomes for both the givers and recipients of care.109

-In addition to the European Health and Care Standard, therefore, the GPW will fund a massive programme of regional and municipal experimentation in business and service models in foundational services such as social care and childcare.
+In addition to the European Health and Care Standard, therefore, the GPW will fund a massive programme of regional and municipal experimentation in service models in foundational services such as social care, independent living for disabled people and childcare.
 This could involve experimentation in commissioning, encouraging forms of worker ownership and collaborative job design.
-Such experimentalism will be crucial to ensure dignity for both the givers of services such as social care - of ever-growing importance given Europe's changing demographics.
+Such experimentalism will be crucial to ensure dignity for both the givers and the recipients of services such as social care - of ever-growing importance given Europe's changing demographics.